Fabian Hurzeler said it is 'clear' that Carlos Baleba should not have seen red - and calls for suspension overturn

-'It is not right' - Fabian Hurzeler calls for Carlos Baleba red card to be rescinded
+'It was not a foul' - Fabian Hurzeler calls for Carlos Baleba red card to be rescinded

 and on Freeview 262 or Freely 565